Find a Doctor

 Browse UPMC doctors and medical professionals to find the care that's right for you.
 Customize your search by specialty, zip code, last name, and more.

 Ron DeAngelo is nationally known for training many notable sports stars, including several National Football League (NFL) All-Pro players and National Basketball Association (NBA) All-Stars, as well as tennis and golf professionals.

 DeAngelo has worked in the sports medicine field for more than 20 years as a certified athletic trainer.
 He is a fellow in applied functional science, making him an expert on the science behind human movement, and has certification as a strength and conditioning specialist from the National Strength and Conditioning Association, where he also is the chairman of the basketball special interest group.
 DeAngelo is certified as a performance enhancement specialist from the National Academy of Sports Medicine and is a club coach with the United States Weightlifting Federation.

-Prior to joining the Center for Sports Medicine, DeAngelo was the director of fitness and athletic training at the Palm Beach Institute of Sports Medicine, Inc. In this position, he was responsible for overseeing outreach programs for Florida Atlantic University and five area high schools.
+Prior to joining the UPMC Rooney Sports Complex, DeAngelo was the director of fitness and athletic training at the Palm Beach Institute of Sports Medicine, Inc. In this position, he was responsible for overseeing outreach programs for Florida Atlantic University and five area high schools.
 During this time he also served as head athletic trainer for Boca Raton Community High School.

 In 1997, along with Bill Welle and former NFL wide receiver Cris Carter, he founded Cris Carter’s FAST program.
 The program is designed for scholastic, collegiate and professional players who want training in the areas of speed, agility, quickness, strength and power.